swilliams/topicbot/README.md

 7. `foreman run rake db:setup`
 8. `foreman start`

+## Adding an Admin User

+To create topics, you'll need to create at least one admin user.
+You should do this right away and on the first user you create, like this:

+1. Sign in with Twitter (click the link on the top right of the site) and authorize yourself.
+2. `foreman run rails c`
+3. `u = User.first`
+4. `u.is_admin = true`
+5. `u.save`

+Now you can create topics.

 ## Want to Contribute?

 Great!
 Fork the repo and open a pull request.
 Thanks in advance!